project-sunbird/sunbird.org-docs/developer-docs/installation/install_sbportal.md

 2. **API Keys**

-This installation guide will use a cloud hosted Sunbird APIs for which an API key is needed.

-- For getting an API key,send an email to: info@sunbird.org
+This installation guide uses cloud hosted Sunbird APIs for which an API key is required.
+For getting an API key,send an email to: info@sunbird.org

 ### Setup
 For setting up the application, check out the [code](https://github.com/project-sunbird/sunbird-portal.git){:target="_blank"}.
 The code can be checked out via the command: